-Anne Hepfer Design's Signature Style: "I love working in a range of different styles, from eclectic city and country chic to beachy to modern rustic.
-Every project varies for each client to provide a unique, timeless, and beautiful atmosphere.
-I'm constantly looking, evolving, and shopping for cool finds in my global travels."
+Signature Style: "I love working in a range of different styles, from eclectic city to country chic, to beachy, to modern rustic.
+I'm constantly looking, evolving, and shopping for cool finds on my global travels."

 How to Troubleshoot in Your Own Home: "Choose your paint colors carefully.
 But if you paint a wall and realize you don't like the color, it's such an easy fix."

-The Inside's Signature Style: "I would describe my style as site-specific, meaning, it changes depending on the architectural bones, the geographic location, and moment in time."
+Signature Style: "I would describe my style as site-specific: It changes depending on the architectural bones, the geographic location, and the moment in time."

 The Small Space Mistake: "Feeling like it's too small to make a bold decoration statement."

 The Fix: "Don't be afraid to take a risk!
-It's all contingent upon room's proportions and conditions (e.g., ceiling height, how much natural comes in).
-For instance, I worked on an office project that had an uninspiring, small kitchen.
+I worked on an office project that had an uninspiring, small kitchen.
 Instead of just trying to forget it existed, we concealed the lackluster cabinetry with gorgeous banana-palm draperies.
 The worst room instantly became my favorite in the office."